Singular elliptic problems with unbalanced growth and critical exponent

 The study of elliptic equations with singular nonlinearities has drawn the attention of many researchers since the pioneering work of Crandall, Rabinowitz and Tartar \cite{crandall}, where authors studied purely singular problem associated to $-\Delta$ with Dirichlet boundary condition.
 More generally, the equation of type

 has been studied in a large number of papers, for instance Coclite and Palmieri \cite{coclite} obtained global existence result for \eqref{eqb1}.
 Using Nehari manifold method Yijing, Shaoping and Yiming \cite{yijing} proved existence of two solutions of \eqref{eqb1} when $0<\de<1$ and $r<2^*$.
 The critical case was dealt by Haitao \cite{haitao} and Hirano, Saccon and Shioji \cite{hirano}.
 In \cite{haitao}, for $a=1=b$ and $0<\de<1$, Haitao proved global existence of solutions using Perron's method and saddle point theorem while authors in \cite{hirano} used Nehari manifold technique to prove the existence of two solutions.
-In \cite{adimurthi} Adimurthi and Giacomoni considered \eqref{eqb1} for the case $n=2$, $0<\de<3$ with Trudinger-Moser type critical nonlinearities.
-For detailed study of semilinear elliptic equations with singular nonlinearities we refer \cite{ghergu}.
-For general $p\in (1,n)$, Giacomoni, Schindler and Tak\'a\v{c} \cite{giacomoni} studied the following singular problem
+Adimurthi and Giacomoni \cite{adimurthi} considered problem \eqref{eqb1} for the case $n=2$, $0<\de<3$ with Trudinger-Moser type critical nonlinearities.
+Ghergu and R\u adulescu \cite{ghergu1, ghergu2} considered singular elliptic equations with gradient term, while Dupaigne, Ghergu and R\u adulescu \cite{ghergu0} studied singular Lane-Emden-Fowler equations with convection and singular potential.
+For a thorough analysis of semilinear elliptic equations with singular nonlinearities we refer to the monograph by Ghergu and R\u adulescu \cite{ghergu}.